Nat-Lab/chunithm-touch/readme.md

 ```
 [options]
-; open a separate window for touch input. slider.offset will be ignore if
+; use a separate window for touch input. slider.offset will be ignore if
 ; enabled.
 separate_control = 0